nxskok/pasias/docs/12-regression.md

 There are two possibilities for each variable, so there are $2^3=8$ "all possible combinations".
-You can check that `expand` got them all.
+You can check that `crossing` got them all.

 This is a data frame containing all the values we want to predict for,